Welcome to the course website and this course blog!

 By visiting the course’s Discussion forum in Slack (see left menu), you can take the opportunity to make a post if you have any questions!
 In Slack you can configure whether you want to receive push notifications to your phone when new messages are posted in the course blog or posts are made to the group.
 An interesting news from this fall is that we will also be able to keep our tutoring sessions in this forum, i.e. share screen and voice communication (individually or in groups as desired).
 Your prerequisites for success in the course are therefore very good, so don’t miss these opportunities to give or receive support through teachers or other participants in Slack!
 On the Contact page you can read how to easily create your Slack account, or in what other ways you communicate with us and get the support needed during the course.
 In the other menu items you will find more important course information and preparations required before course start:

 - Course literature – see information on corresponding menu-item to the left!
 Before you’ve got hold of your textbook, you can visit the Link gallery to find resources with supplementary useful information!

 Detailed course content you will eventually find in each one of the course steps in the left menu.
-Though please note that the website will be subject to updating and adjustments up until the week before course starts, meaning that some information may still be out of date.
-TIP!
+Though please note that website will be subject to updating and adjustments up until the week before course starts, meaning that some information may still be out of date.
+Tip!
 Adding a bookmark (or equivalent) to the course web right now, will make it easier to return here next time.

 Welcome back to the start of the course! / Anne